 Jeff Jarvis, for example, explained in the interview that he had already passed through all the terms of the online marketing with his students - already alone, so that one knows what it is, if such inquiries as mentioned above come.
 Quite useful, but in Germany obviously no self-evident:

-Subject with potential for misunderstanding: generalizing and prejudices do not help
+Topic with the potential for misunderstanding: Generalizing and prejudices do not get you any further

 To be clear: I understand all the criticisms, I have a lot of sympathy for idealistic ideas.
 However, you can only discuss the topic if you have informed yourself about what I think is best about your own experience.
 That is why advertising for me and critical distance are in no way mutually exclusive, as it is in that Article is aptly called by Mr. Israel.

 Other industries, other views